AndreMor8/old-cppbot/readme.md

 Made with [aegis.cpp](https://github.com/zeroxs/aegis.cpp)

-It was made to work on Linux systems
+It was made to work on Linux systems.

 # Build